C-Medina89/C-Medina89/README.md

 ## 📌 About Me

-I'm a recent graduate of the **Ncertocers Data Engineering Bootcamp**, an intensive industry-led program focused on real-world data roles.
+I'm a recent graduate of the **Northcoders Data Engineering Bootcamp**, an intensive industry-led program focused on real-world data roles.
 During the bootcamp, I gained hands-on experience with:

 - End-to-end data pipeline development
 - Cloud-based storage and processing